View information about the:

 You pay between 5.5% and 12.5% of the pensionable pay you receive.
 The rate you pay depends on which pay band you fall into.

-View the Contributions calculator to show your contribution band based on your pensionable pay and the full rate of contributions payable in the main or 50/50 section of the scheme.
+The Contributions calculator shows your contribution rate based on your pensionable pay.
+The calculator shows the full rate of contributions in the main section or 50/50 section of the scheme.

 If you earn enough to pay tax, you receive tax relief on your pension contributions so you pay less tax.